hoshsadiq/adblock-nocoin-list/README.md

 # NoCoin adblock list
-This is an adblock list to block "browser-based crypto mining".
+This is an adblock list to block "browser-based crypto mining."
 Currently there are a few websites added into the lists.
-If you see other websites supporting these deeds, then feel free to raise an Issue or Pull request for it to be taken care of.
+If you see other websites supporting these deeds, then feel free to raise an **Issue** or **Pull request** for it to be taken care of.

 ## Installation
 Make sure you have an adblocker installed in your desktop browsers that uses [Adblock Plus](https://adblockplus.org/)' filter list: